Our “Philosophy of Education” has our general statements on this aspect of home education so please read those points here.

 and multiplies with fragrance and more roots!

-We do not design our school curriculum around character education themes.
+We do not design our academic resources around character education themes.
 We do not have a “habits-based” curriculum style.
-We do include some lessons on character education in with “the socials” and do have a colouring booklet entitled, “Be Willing” to help teach a few general things, but we do not focus a lot on these things because they are more personal, depending on the spiritual development of an individual and also we think that one of the best ways to teach character education to your children is to show it, rather than to mainly read it from a curriculum book.
+We do include some lessons on character education in with “the socials” (e.g. 24 teaching posters in our new “My First Social Studies” e-book curriculum) and do have a colouring booklet entitled, “Be Willing” to help teach a few general things, but we do not focus a lot on these things because they are more personal, depending on the spiritual development of an individual and also we think that one of the best ways to teach character education to your children is to show it, rather than to mainly read it from a curriculum book.
 As a parent/teacher, have an appropriate transparency to your daily walk (parents aren’t perfect) and lead with a godly example of courteousness, love, forgiveness, truthfulness, etc..
 Put into practice Psalm 78 and tell your children about situations in your past of how God worked in your life to develop character.

 Often Christian parents want to focus on manners and character education to raise a child to be “good.”
 It IS very important to teach good manners and right attitudes.
 However, character education should be taught with the following understanding, as stated by Dr. Howard Hendricks: “To expect a child to live the Christian life when he does not possess it is to mock him.
 Until the Holy Spirit takes up residence in a person’s heart, he cannot live pleasing to God.” (quote found in Preschoolers Can Know God teacher’s manual, Child Evangelism Fellowship, 2004, page 6.)
 Dr. Hendrick’s comment is supported by Romans 8:7-8.
 When anyone, young or old, has Christ in his or her heart by faith (Ephesians 3:17), then God gives them the power to live a godly life.
 But no one can live pleasing to Him without Him.
 Even the good deeds that people try to do in their own strength are not acceptable to God for righteousness.
 (Isaiah 64:6).
 We need to believe/depend on Jesus Christ as our Saviour and Lord.
 God doesn’t just “fix” our old nature, He gives us a brand new one when we repent of our sin and believe the gospel!
 (2 Corinthians 5:17)